 This is the second of a two-course clinical sequence that provides clinical experiences for the Family Nurse Practitioner student.
 Focus is on the refinement of clinical reasoning skills needed to treat individual clients and their families in primary care.
 There is emphasis on the development of collaborative relationships with other health care providers and environmental factors that impact health status.
 Students explore health deviations of acute and chronic disorders and community resources to help manage common primary care health concerns.
 Course experiences enable students to progress toward increasing independence in clinical practice.
-Course fee: \$245 (Fall 2018) \$355 (Fall 2019) Lab Fee: \$30
+Course fee: \$355 (Fall 2020) \$365 (Fall 2021) Lab Fee: \$30

-Prerequisites N6194W, N6194B

-Four Semester Credits (Contact hours per week: Clinical 16)
+Prerequisites N6194W, N6194B Co-requisite: N6195W 4 Semester Credits (Contact hours per week: Clinical 16)